farm-ng/amiga-dev-kit/website/docs/examples/filter_client/README.md

 The [**Filter Client**](https://github.com/farm-ng/farm-ng-amiga/blob/main/py/examples/filter_client/main.py)
 example streams the results from the state estimation filter running on the Amiga.

+You can either run this example directly on a brain by `ssh`'ing in, or use your local PC.
+If using your local PC, it should be either connected to the same local network as the brain or linked to it through tailscale.

 The requirements to run this example are to have a [**farm-ng brain**](/docs/brain/) running the `filter service`.
 The filter service will output the state, even if state estimation results are poor,